How does an ultrasonic flow meter work?

 Popular industry applications

 Ultrasonic flow meters are mostly used in oil and gas industries.
 They are also used in chemical, pharmaceutical, food and beverage, metal, mining, pulp and paper and wastewater industries.
+Some examples of popular applications are explained in these articles:

 View this page in another language or region